 Depending on the method used by the teacher, every student can choose classical, blues, pop, jazz, and many other styles of music for their Montreal piano lessons.
 Our students are encouraged to bring their iPod to share their favorite songs with their teachers.
 Many students will perform popular material from their own favorite artists at the semi-annual Recitals, as well as favorites from their own method books.

 Stephen is a recent graduate of McGill’s Schulich School of Music, with honours in Composition.
 Although a theorist and composer at heart, Stephen has ample performance experience as a vocalist, pianist (jazz and classical), guitarist, and French horn player.
 He studied classical piano for many years with Frances Balodis (the founder of Music for Young Children), as well jazz piano with Josh Rager and Steve Amirault.
 He has also studied classical voice with Gloria Jean Nagy (mezzo-soprano) and Winston Purdy (baritone).
 His attempt to incorporate jazz sensibilities with other types of contemporary music has yielded some interesting new compositions, and has helped him develop a unique teaching philosophy.
 Stephen plays regularly with rock and jazz ensembles in the Montreal area, and is dedicated to inspiring young musicians to pursue any and all types of music.
-Stephen teaches on Tuesdays, Thursdays and Sundays.
+Stephen teaches on Tuesdays, Wednesdays and Thursdays.

 Kevin started played the piano by the age of four listening to sounds and imitating them on the piano eventually he fell in love with music and enrolled into private piano lessons at the age of 7.
 He proceeded to further his education into music and got into College Vanier into Classical piano.
 His love for improvisation however led him to switch into Jazz and has now completed his DEC.
 Kevin plays in a rock band Called Cowboy Meets Pirates and has his own project called Saja.
 Kevin believes theory and knowledge of your own instrument is very important to understand its complexity and how to use it to its full potential.
 Theory and ear training are key in professional improvisation and can open the doors into almost every style.
 Kevin is soft-spoken and patient; he is great for beginners and advanced students alike!
 Kevin teaches on Tuesdays, Thursdays, Saturdays and Sundays.